 - There is plenty of rain at this time of year, although the heaviest is at night.
 We don’t advise trekking during the monsoon as there are many leeches and very boggy paths to navigate.

 - August experiences a lot of rain, so you could spend a couple of nights in Kathmandu, but other parts of the country become inaccessible or more difficult to navigate.

-- The rains become less frequent and the landscape is lush and green whilst the lodges prepare for the dry season which starts in October.
+- The rains become less frequent, and the landscape is lush and green whilst the lodges prepare for the dry season which starts in October.

-- October sees the end of the monsoon rain and is a wonderful time to view the snowcapped mountains and explore the surrounding valleys of Kathmandu.
+- October sees the end of the monsoon rain and is a wonderful time to view the snow-capped mountains and explore the surrounding valleys of Kathmandu.

 - This is one of the most popular months to visit Nepal with bluebird days for trekking, high water levels for white water rafting and wonderful backdrops for wildlife photography.

 - This is still a great time of year to explore Nepal with dramatic jagged mountain vistas and the sun overhead.
-We know some lovely hillside lodges to cozy-up in as the temperature drops at night.
+We know some lovely hillside lodges to cosy-up in as the temperature drops at night.